miraz173/BasicComputerArchitecture/README.md

   - Register and Immediate Operations

 ### Circuit Components:
-The project contains a range of components designed in **Logisim**, including:
+The project contains a range of components designed in **Digital**, including:
 - **ALU (Arithmetic Logic Unit):** Handles basic arithmetic and logical operations like addition, bitwise OR, and ROL.
 - **Registers:** Hold intermediate values during execution.
 - **RAM (Random Access Memory):** Stores program instructions and data.